JeanRev/TeamcityDockerCloudPlugin/README.md

 <img src="doc/img/puzzle.png">
 </td>
 <td style="border: none; vertical-align:middle;">
-This software has been build with the support of <a href="https://www.puzzle.ch">Puzzle ITC</a>, kudos to them
+This software has been build with the unfailing support of my company, <a href="https://www.puzzle.ch">Puzzle ITC</a>, kudos to them.</div>
-.</div>
 </td>
 </table>